anil-writes/Hostinger-Guides/README.md

 > **🛡️ Why Trust This Guide?**
 >
-> Unlike generic coupon sites, we manually test these Hostinger promo codes every week.
-As of June 2026, all links are verified to auto-apply the maximum possible discount at checkout through the offer link on the page.
+> Unlike generic coupon sites, we manually test these Hostinger promo codes every day.
+As of today in June 2026, all links are verified to auto-apply the maximum possible discount at checkout through the offer link on the page.
 No fake codes, no expired offers.

 ---

 ## Hostinger Coupon Codes for June 2026

-This section lists the latest Hostinger discount codes, deals, and promotional offers in 2026 for all the pricing plans.
-Where the long-term plans, like 12–48 months, have more discounts and benefits.
-Check out the ongoing Hostinger discount coupons and deals listed below.

 ---